proxy-gen/codegen/README.md

 Once the above is done, continue as before

-Run the following in order
+Run the following in order under `cxx`

 	./codegen.sh --generate  # Generates the C++ proxy classes ./codegen.sh --package	  # Packages the project as a prebuilt binary